cca/cca_invenio/notes/develop.md

 https://inveniordm.docs.cern.ch/develop/howtos/custom_code/

-There is a demo of a custom view at `/vocablist` which lists all vocabs and links to their API routes.
+There is a demo of a custom view at `/vocablist` which lists all vocabs and links to their API routes. **NOTE**: the custom view does not work, it broke with version 13 somehow.

 ## SAML Authentication